apache/parquet-format/LogicalTypes.md

 * The outer-most level must be a group annotated with `MAP` that contains a single field named `key_value`.
-The repetition of this level must be either `optional` or `required` and determines whether the list is nullable.
+The repetition of this level must be either `optional` or `required` and determines whether the map is nullable.
 * The middle level, named `key_value`, must be a repeated group with a `key` field for map keys and, optionally, a `value` field for map values.
+It must not contain any other values.
 * The `key` field encodes the map's key type.
 This field must have repetition `required` and must always be present.
+It must always be the first field of the repeated `key_value` group.
 * The `value` field encodes the map's value type and repetition.
 This field can be `required`, `optional`, or omitted.
+It must always be the second field of the repeated `key_value` group if present.
+In case of not present, it can be represented as a map with all null values or as a set of keys.

 The following example demonstrates the type for a non-null map from strings to nullable integers: